semih-suran/jewellery-store-fe/README.md

 ### [KNOWN-ISSUES]

-- Currently all users can edit any other user's details
+- Currently not auth check on  view/edit any account's details from their url

 - In shopping bag "+" and "-" buttons doesn't actually changing the quantity on the BE

-- ItemDetails Page & MyAccount Page doesn't load Store Logo on Navbar

 ### [Upcoming-Features]